hotwax/oms-documentation/deployment&configuration/tathya/userCreation/listUsersTathya.md

 **Username:** The "Username" is the same LDAP-generated ID that will be used to log into Tathya (firstn.lastn).
 Ensure that the provided username matches the user's LDAP identifier.

+{% hint style="info" %}
-**Note:** Ensure that the provided username aligns with the LDAP-generated ID for seamless authentication.
+Ensure that the provided username aligns with the LDAP-generated ID for seamless authentication.
+{% endhint %}

 **Is Active?:** The "Is Active?" field determines whether the user account is currently active or inactive.
 If set to "True," the user can log in and access Tathya.

+{% hint style="warning" %}
-**Note:** Mark check in the Is Active field.
+Mark check in the Is Active field.
 If it is set to "False," the user account is deactivated, and the user cannot log in.
 Use this field to manage user access based on their current status within the organization.
+{% endhint %}

 **Email:** The "Email" is the email address associated with each user's account.

+{% hint style="info" %}
-**Note:** Email addresses are crucial for communication and account recovery purposes.
+Email addresses are crucial for communication and account recovery purposes.
 They serve as a means of contact and are often used for sending notifications or alerts related to the user's account.
+{% endhint %}

 **Roles:** The "Roles" column indicates the roles assigned to each user.
 Select the default role “HotwaxBasicPermissionUser” for the user.

+{% hint style="info" %}
-**Note:** The HotWax Basic Permissions role is designed to provide a limited scope of access within Tathya, ensuring focused functionality for users.
+The HotWax Basic Permissions role is designed to provide a limited scope of access within Tathya, ensuring focused functionality for users.
+{% endhint %}

 Here are key details about this role: